 Try to meet as diverse people as possible, when it comes to skills, culture and personality – be it with your mentors or your partners.
 Differences come with opportunities and broaden your vision.
 Of course, it’s all about mutual help – the more you bring to the community, the more you’ll get from it.

 If you’re not satisfied by what you find out, just build your own gathering.
 You’ll find out quickly if other people felt the same need.
 That’s why I founded Start Me Up, the Entrepreneurs Student Club of ESCP Europe: we organised events and tried to bring an entrepreneurship mindset among the Master students of this business school.
 I also organised events with friends such as Students At LeWeb in London on June 2013, and I’m planning to gather young tech enthusiasts with Early Entrepreneurs in San Francisco.
 Each of these initiatives brought me wonderful encounters, recognition and a lot of fun.
 You should definitely consider shaking the world around you too!

-Look for problems that matter to you and find innovative ways to solve them (when it comes to startup ideas, I recommend this great article by Paul Graham).
+Look for problems that matter to you and find innovative ways to solve them, you can also checkout our list of student business ideas.